Alice Springs Inland Dragway

-Alice Springs Inland Dragway, also known as ASID is a motorsports complex located 13 km south of Alice Springs in the Northern Territory, Australia.
+Alice Springs Inland Dragway, also known as ASID, is a motorsports complex located 13 km south of Alice Springs in the Northern Territory, Australia.
 Owned and operated by the Central Australian Drag Racing Association (CADRA), it is the only purpose-built quarter mile drag racing venue in regional Australia and is sanctioned by the Australian National Drag Racing Association (ANDRA) and Motorsport Australia.

 History

-Prior to the construction of a dedicated facility, the Central Australian Drag Racing Association held regular race meeting on a runway at the Alice Springs Airport.
+Prior to the construction of a dedicated facility, the Central Australian Drag Racing Association held regular race meetings on a runway at the Alice Springs Airport.
 As a result of years of lobbying by the association and local community, the Northern Territory Government provided an $850,000 grant towards construction of a permanent drag strip.
 Additional funds were sourced from club members and sponsors, with the facility opening in 2008.

 The first race meeting at the new dragway occurred on 22–23 March that year.
 Initial race meets were held over a 1/8 mile distance.

 Further government grants in 2013 and 2015 allowed a number of upgrades, including the extension of safety barriers bringing the dragway up to international standards, permitting side-by-side racing over a full 1/4 mile and lifting a previous 200 mph speed limit.
 As a result of this funding, ASID was the first drag racing venue in Australia to install LED lighting for the full length of the strip, staging lanes and braking area, while covered scrutineering and spectator areas were also added to the facility.

 In September 2017, 12 people were injured when burning fuel was sprayed from a vehicle competing in a burnout competition during the Red CentreNATS festival.
 This incident forced a temporary shut-down of the event and prompted a significant safety review, highlighting the lack of consistent national rules governing burnout competition safety standards.